DrCopyPaste/RecNForget/README.md

 - FIX: clicking the open folder button does not crash RecNForget anymore, if that folder does not (yet) exist
 - FIX: changing the file prefix changes the displayed file name with output path

+- changed default hotkey for "toggle record" to [Pause]
 - shrinked main window in size and reorganized controls a bit
 - all action buttons now are in the same row at the bottom
 - added skip buttons to navigate through output folder (auto selects the latest file on program start)